 Cats can also suffer from hay fever-like symptoms due to nasal irritation from pollen and can also develop respiratory difficulties, so it is important to monitor and take note of their symptoms and contact your vet if they continue.

-Cat Sneezing a Lot: When to Worry?
+My Cat Keeps Sneezing a Lot: When Should I Worry?

 How do you treat a sneezing cat?